roryclaydon1994/BiofilmDES/README.md

 </p>

 ## Documentation
-The ```Doxygen``` folder contains a ```doxygen.conf``` file which should automatically generate documentation for this code.
+The ```Doxygen``` folder contains a ```doxyconfig.conf``` file which should automatically generate documentation for this code.
 In the event you do not have Doxygen, I have included the generated file ```Doxygen/html/index.html```.
 This should open with all browsers and will display the list of files, classes, functions etc., with notes on what they do and how to use them.

 ## Compilation